Ecosystem

 The Flow

-Section titled “The Flow”Developer → AI Coding Agent (Claude Code / Cursor / Codex) ↓Apollo (enforces project conventions) ↓Conductor (classifies task → selects pipeline → sequences skills) ↓[Build Phase] → Code written by AI agent ↓Carto (indexes codebase → 7-layer knowledge graph) ↓Memories (stores index, learnings, context across sessions) ↓Delphi (generates test scenarios from built software) ↓Hermes (generates docs for internal, external, marketing audiences) ↓Learning-Skill (captures failures and fixes for future sessions)Layer Architecture
+Section titled “The Flow”Developer → AI Coding Agent (Claude Code / Cursor / Codex) ↓Apollo (enforces project conventions) ↓Kalos (enforces design conventions → tokens, validation, import) ↓Conductor (classifies task → selects pipeline → sequences skills) ↓[Build Phase] → Code written by AI agent ↓Carto (indexes codebase → 7-layer knowledge graph) ↓Memories (stores index, learnings, context across sessions) ↓Delphi (generates test scenarios from built software) ↓Hermes (generates docs for internal, external, marketing audiences) ↓Pheme (notifies humans across 100+ channels based on urgency) ↓Argos (monitors repos for issues → triages and acts within policy) ↓Learning-Skill (captures failures and fixes for future sessions)Layer Architecture

 Section titled “Layer Architecture”Infrastructure Layer